 These plans always include a 2-3 year waiting period.
 Any non-accidental death during the waiting period will only result in a refund of your premiums.

 In addition, guaranteed issue life insurance plans are more expensive than plans with health questions.
 The insurer takes on serious risk by not knowing about the applicants’ health.

 With higher risk, insurance will always cost more.

-Final expense insurance with no waiting period means you’re insured for natural and accidental causes of death right away.
+Final expense insurance with no waiting period means you’re immediately insured for natural and accidental causes of death right away.

 Even if you pass away on the day the policy starts (the effective date), the insurance company still has to pay the full death benefit.